MicrosoftDocs/sql-docs/docs/linux/tutorial-restore-backup-in-sql-server-container.md

 ## Prerequisites

 * Docker Engine 1.8+ on any supported Linux distribution or Docker for Mac/Windows.
+For more information, see [Install Docker](https://docs.docker.com/engine/installation/).
 * Minimum of 4 GB of disk space
 * Minimum of 4 GB of RAM
 * [System requirements for SQL Server on Linux](sql-server-linux-setup.md#system).